Royton: Economy

 From the 18th century onwards, Royton's economy was closely tied with that of Britain's textile manufacture during the Industrial Revolution, particularly the cotton spinning sector.
 However, Royton also lies on the Oldham Coalfield, and coal mining had an economic role for the area in as early as the 17th century.
 Mining peaked in the 19th century with over 200 collieries in the town.
 Royton's pits were prone to repeated flooding, and owners began to close them.
 Coal production began to decline even before that of the local spinning industry, with the last pit closing in 1902.

 Since deindustrialisation, Royton's economic activity has been focused around a 22 acre business park at Salmon Fields which includes distribution companies such as 3663 and Holroyd Meek, manufacturing firms including bed manufacturers Slumberland, and formerly included vehicle assembly at Seddon Atkinson.
 Formerly an area of "green fields", the Salmon Fields Business Village was proposed in 1983, and developed into a business park later that decade despite objections that the estate would ruin a "beautiful area", and cause noise pollution.
 There are additional retail parks in the locality, including the centre (formerly Elk Mill Retail Park), which lies at the start of the A627(M) motorway.

-Opposite Royton Town Hall is a shopping precinct containing 23 shop units and a supermarket operated by the Co-operative Food.
+Opposite Royton Town Hall is a shopping precinct containing 23 shop units and a supermarket operated by Co-operative Food.
 The site was opened in 1971 and occupies the town's former market street, which was demolished in 1969.
 In 2004 a report noted that a weakness of the precinct is that it lacks a variety of shops.